 Not sure which job board to select for your recruitment efforts?
 Assess your industry and your recruitment budget.
 Then, filter out job boards that fall outside of that niche or budget.

-It can be easy to get over- or underwhelmed by the number of responses you get to a job ad.
+You can easily to get over- or underwhelmed by the number of responses from a job ad.
 One way to avoid this is to create a job ad that clearly defines the day-to-day responsibilities of the role.
-Don’t under- or over-inflate the skills and experience required.
-This can lead you to receive too many or too few qualified applicants.
+Don't under- or over-inflate the skills and experience required.
+A poorly written job description can lead you to receive too many or too few qualified applicants.

 When you find an applicant of interest, don't make a full-time hire based on glorified credentials on paper alone.
 Similarly, don't dismiss an otherwise worthy applicant based on a sparse resume.
 If you have time, talk to the applicant by phone, in-person or through an online collaborative workspace.
 This discussion will help you learn who the individual is beyond his or her online persona.